educationwarehouse/edwh-bundler-plugin/README.md

 EDWH Python-only bundler for static assets (JS and CSS).
 Try it out with an example:
-`edwh bundle.build --input example.yaml -v`
+`edwh bundle.build --input example.yaml --verbose`

 **Table of Contents**